miklevin/Pipulate.com/pipulate.md

 - The time is ripe for big changes in the field of SEO.
 - The time is rife with bad advice on how to proceed.

+### Fight the FUD

 Let me help guide you through the rise of AI.
 All old products are becoming rapidly broken and irrelevant.
-You need to be able to conduct ***ad hoc investigations*** from scratch, using any API, any datasource, any product or service, often skirting the paid ones predating on your fear, uncertainty and doubt (FUD).
+You need to be able to conduct ***ad hoc investigations*** from scratch, using any API, any datasource, any product or service, often avoiding paid ones predating on your fear, uncertainty and doubt (FUD).
 I ask for little at Pipulate and give the world.
 It's FOSS, people!
+And it's all the right bandwagons: Linux, Python, Data Engineering & AI.

+One leads to the next to the next to the next.
+Start here.

-### Your SEO Super-Powers Start Now
+#### Your SEO Super-Powers Start Now

 This is the site that SEOs should have been introduced to on Day 1.
-If you're early in your career, congratulations!
-You'll run circles around the competition, able to do so much more with so much less.
+It focuses on universal truths that were true in the days of AltaVista, they are true in these days of Google, and I believe they're still true in what comes next.
+The URL is still all-powerful.
+But you don't need more.
+You need fewer and better.
+If a Microsoft AI steals from you, you can assert your rights if you licensed the content found on your URLs properly.
+Those citations back to you will include what?
+A URL!
+So it's still about the URL, the relationships between then and the content found there.

+#### Yes, Yes, AI.
+But Linux + Python First

+Things are different.
+And it's not because AI.
+Sure that's huge and will change everything.
+But what's the killer feature?
+No, not cheating on your exams!
+It's writing code &#151; Python code in particular.

+#### But Will Python Win?

+Yes, Python will win.
+Nothing will promote Python like copy/paste code samples you're expected to get to run.
+You're either in the world of NodeJS and Web Frameworks, or you're in the world of Python through Jupyter Notebooks.
+There's not even a contest.
+Python is so much better for the newb and all things not WebDev.
+But so much is WebDev!
+Blah, blah.
+Python is rapidly on its way to becoming the new ***lingua franca of tech***, second only to Linux.

 #### AI Can Write It But Will It Run?